uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_multiset_cls/non_member_binary_comparisons.rst

 Two objects of ``concurrent_unordered_multiset`` are equal if the following conditions are ``true``:

-* They contains an equal number of elements.
+* They contain an equal number of elements.
-* Each group of elements with the same key in one container has the corresponding group of equivalent elements in the other container (not necessary in the same order).
+* Each group of elements with the same key in one container has the corresponding group of equivalent elements in the other container (not necessarily in the same order).

 .. code:: cpp